 Satan delights to lead believers away from simple obedience to God’s word and delight in Christ, the Redeemer.
 Let us be aware of the devil’s schemes!

-Adapted from last Sunday’s sermon, The Beginning of the End.]
+Adapted from the sermon, The Beginning of the End.
+Search on that sermon title here.]

 RECOMMENDED READING: Good News About Satan: A Gospel Look at Spiritual Warfare